English Language Test Score Submission to the Graduate School

 1. Overview

 There is no place in your application for you to self-report required test scores as Princeton only accepts the official score reports sent from your test administrator.
-If you are still not sure if you need English language proficiency test, please view review this diagram and/or Princeton’s English language proficiency policy.

 2. TOEFL (Test of English as a Foreign Language)